amethyst/amethyst/book/src/input/watching_input_events.md

 Next let's take a look at our implementation of the `System` trait.
 We set the `SystemData` associated type to a `Read` storage for the type of event channel we want.
 In the `run` method we iterate over all the input events the occured.
 Take a look at the [`InputEvent`][doc_input_event] enum for all the available input events you can handle.

-There we have it, now you can read input events as they occur, be sure to look at the [`event channel`](../concepts/event-channel.md) section for a better guide on using event channels and enjoy listening to input events!
+There you have it!
+Now you can read input events as they occur.
+Be sure to look at the [`event channel`](../concepts/event-channel.md) section for a better guide on using event channels and enjoy listening to input events!

 [doc_input_event]: https://docs.amethyst.rs/stable/amethyst_input/enum.InputEvent.html